Skip to content

 • The PI must have a full-time or part-time faculty position at a college, university, or non-profit institute in Massachusetts.
 The lead Company must have a presence and be registered to do business in the Commonwealth of Massachusetts.
 The Company will typically be a for-profit entity, but it may include not-for-profits capable of technology commercialization/adoption, such as health insurance companies.
 Not-for-profits that are primarily funding organizations (disease foundations, other state or federal funding sources, etc.) will not fulfill this requirement.

 • The requested funding must support the performance of translational research that is intended to accelerate the understanding of critical healthcare issues or develop new treatment methods based on the analysis of large datasets.
-The requested funds can only be used to support capital costs (equipment, supplies, reagents, etc.) at the MA non-profit institution.
+The requested funds can only be used to support capital costs (see Funding section below) at the MA non-profit institution.

 • The Applicant and Company must commit to making all data (including metadata and necessary tools) generated under this award publicly available.